royalosyin/Practice-SQL-with-SQLite-and-Jupyter-Notebook/README.md

 7. How to aggregate data
 8. How to join tables
 9. How to create/drop views to simplify queries
-10. How to deal with NULLs.
+10. How to deal with NULLs
+11 How to interact with Pandas.

 It is worth noting that this tutorial mainly focuses on how to retrieve data from a database, instead of database management.
 That is why we slected SQLite rather than more complicated Databases such as MySQL or PostgreSQL, etc.